Michael Buerk: Opinions

 An article was published in anticipation of Buerk's 45-minute TV-essay, "Michael Buerk on What Are Men For?", which was part of a series on Channel Five, Don't Get Me Started! broadcast on Tuesday 23 August 2005.
 Guardian television reviewer Sam Wollaston thought Buerk had "been thoroughly, and quite rightly, crucified" in the pre-publicity.
 At the Hay-on-Wye literary festival earlier in the year, Buerk criticised contemporary newsreaders for being overpaid autocue-reading "lame brains".

 At the end of 2012, Buerk despaired of the state of Britain and of the BBC.
 Of the corporation's coverage of the Thames River Pageant celebrating Britain and the 60th anniversary of Queen Elizabeth II's accession to the throne, he wrote: "The Dunkirk Little Ships, the most evocative reminders of this country's bravest hour, were ignored so that a pneumatic bird-brain from Strictly Come Dancing could talk to transvestites in Battersea Park."

 In an article for Radio Times in April 2014 about 'grey power' in television, Buerk referred to presenters who had gone to employment tribunals over claims of age discrimination.
 Several older female presenters have won cases over wrongful dismissal.
 Buerk wrote: "If you got the job in the first place mainly because you look nice, I can't see why you should keep it when you don't."
 Quoting a comment by Anne Robinson ("The viewers don't want to watch ugly") he speculated: "She seemed to say it through gritted teeth, or at least a flawless but strangely taut face – a sign perhaps that she had taken her own advice to stop complaining and work on staying attractive."
-He did though quote Angela Rippon who spoke positively about older people (including herself) being able to continue their careers in television.Hatty Collier "Michael Buerk criticises female presenters who 'cry ageism'", The Guardian, 8 April 2014 Responding to Buerk in The Guardian, presenter Miriam O'Reilly, who won her case for unfair dismissal on age grounds in 2011, asserted: "The rules that apply to women in TV don't apply to men.
+He did though quote Angela Rippon who spoke positively about older people (including herself) being able to continue their careers in television.
+Responding to Buerk in The Guardian, presenter Miriam O'Reilly, who won her case for unfair dismissal on age grounds in 2011, asserted: "The rules that apply to women in TV don't apply to men.
 Men can age, women can't.
 Women have to be attractive, men don't."

 In 2016, Buerk was critical of Emma Thompson, Benedict Cumberbatch, and other celebrity liberals.
-He said in an interview with Ross Kemp “I hate it when feather-bedded thesps pay flying visits to the desperate to parade their bleeding hearts and trumpet their infantile ideas on what 'must be done'.
+He said in an interview with Ross Kemp, "I hate it when feather-bedded thesps pay flying visits to the desperate to parade their bleeding hearts and trumpet their infantile ideas on what 'must be done'.
 There's only so much of the Benedict and Emma worldview you can take."

 In August 2019 it was reported that Buerk thought that the obese should be allowed to die an early death in order to save the NHS money.
 In an article in the Radio Times Buerk suggested allowing deaths due to obesity could be a benefit to society.
 He added, "See it as a selfless sacrifice in the fight against demographic imbalance, overpopulation and climate change."